Top Ten Tips Disclaimer

 Certain Salary Deductions Are Allowed

-If a salaried exempt employee misses a day for personal business unrelated to a medical condition, there is no problem with docking their pay for a day's worth of salary as long as the employee has authorized such a deduction in writing.
-If the same employee misses a day for medical reasons, and the employer has no policy in place providing paid leave for such absences, then the employer would not be able to make such a deduction, regardless of whether the employee has authorized it.
-If a salaried exempt employee misses an entire workweek for any reason, then the employer could deduct a week's worth of pay from the salary as long as the employee has authorized such a deduction in writing.
+If a salaried exempt employee misses a day for personal business unrelated to a medical condition, there is no problem with docking their pay for a day's worth of salary.
+If the same employee misses a day for medical reasons, and the employer has a bona fide sick leave policy (at least five paid sick leave days per year – a minimum tenure requirement is permissible), the employer may deduct a day's worth of pay for such a reason, but if the employer has no policy in place providing paid leave for such absences, then such a deduction would not be allowed.
+If a salaried exempt employee misses an entire workweek for any reason, then the employer could deduct a week's worth of pay from the salary.
 Days missed over a period of time longer than a workweek cannot be aggregated and later deducted a week at a time.
+Although written authorization for such deductions is unnecessary (because 29 C.F.R. § 541.602 specifically allows them), obtaining prior written authorization from employees tends to help minimize complaints when deductions are actually made.
 Regarding such deductions from salary, see item 12 in the sample wage deduction authorization agreement in this book.

 In the event of absences due to jury duty, witness duty, or temporary military duty, if an employee works any part of a week and misses the rest of the week for jury, witness, or military duty, he or she must receive the full salary for the workweek, but if they miss a full week, no pay is due for that week (see 29 C.F.R.
 541.602(a)); however, partial-week deductions from leave balances are allowed.
 The same rule applies for unpaid holidays, furloughs, business closures, bad-weather days, and other occasions when work is unavailable to salaried exempt employees who are otherwise available for work: if the office is closed on a day that a salaried exempt employee would normally work, then partial-week deductions from pay are not allowed, but if the employee misses an entire week for such a reason, the salary may be reduced by that amount; partial-week deductions from leave balances are allowed.
 Do not forget that a deduction allowed under the FLSA for a day or a week not worked must be authorized in writing by the employee to be valid under the Texas Payday Law (see item 12 of the sample wage deduction authorization agreement in this book).
 The salary may be prorated for initial and terminal workweeks, i.e., pay for partial workweeks is allowed for the beginning and ending workweeks of employment, and no written authorization is needed for such proration.